Vishnu275Hulk/cse15l-lab-reports/LabReport2.md

 # Part 2: Bugs
  * In the file ArrayExamples.java, the `reversed(int[] arr)` method is buggy.
-This method returns a new array with all the elements of the imput array in reversed order.
+This method returns a new array with all the elements of the input array in reversed order.
 The following is the code for the method.

 ```
 static int[] reversed(int[] arr) {